lucasolmeta/SigmaRank/README.md

 # 📈 MrktMove

-**MrktMove** is a real-time machine learning system that predicts how much a stock will change tomorrow using regression models.
-It can be run at any time, by anyone at real time to predict returns in real time.
+**MrktMove** is a real-time machine learning system that predicts how much a stock will change tomorrow using regression and classification models.
+It can be run at any time, by anyone to predict returns in real time.

 ---